atomicojs/base/README.md

 [Español](./lang/spanish.md) [English](./README.md)

-This configuration allows a dynamic development based on the export from html files (If like [Parceljs](https://parceljs.org/)! 🤓), using the `npm start` scripts you can develop components that are displayed by the browser Thanks to a server with console-taught local livereload, by default it can be hosted on the `localhost: 8000` port.
+This configuration allows a dynamic development based on the export from html files (If like [Parceljs](https://parceljs.org/)! 🤓), using the `npm start` scripts you can develop components that are displayed by the browser Thanks to a server with console-taught local livereload, by default it can be hosted on the `localhost:8000` port.

-## Directorio
+## Directory

 ```bash
 /src